nfdi4health/metadata-annotation-workbench/README.md

 annotation.
 The prototypical service will support researchers and data holders with the FAIRification of already existing and new data collections.

+This work was done as part of the NFDI4Health Consortium and is published on behalf of this Consortium (www.nfdi4health.de).

 ## Table of contents
 * [Requirements](#requirements)
 * [General info](#general-info)